-- Alpha Sigma Lambda: The national honor society devoted to the advancement of scholarship and to the recognition of non-traditional students continuing their higher education.
-Membership is based on the top 10% of non-traditional students who have taken at least 30 credits at Gonzaga University. - Alpha Sigma Nu: The national Jesuit honor society for third year and fourth year men and women students of outstanding academic achievement, service, and loyalty to the ideals of Jesuit education. - Beta Alpha Psi: The national honorary and professional accounting fraternity for third year and fourth year accounting majors of outstanding academic achievement.
-Membership is open to students with at least a 3.00 GPA in accounting courses and their cumulative - Beta Gamma Sigma: The national business honor society.
-Membership is for the top 7% of the third year class, the top 10% of the fourth year class, and the top 20% of the Master of Business Administration class. - Kappa Delta Pi: The national education honor society where membership is limited to third year and fourth year students enrolled in one of the phases of the education program of the School of Education, and is based on academic and professional abilities. - Lambda Pi Eta: The national communication honor society for outstanding students in any of the communication arts.
-Membership in lota Rho, our local chapter, is limited to third and fourth year students who have achieved high academic achievement, leadership, and service, with a demonstrated a commitment to the discipline of communication. - Omicron Delta Epsilon: This organization is the international honor society in economics. - Phi Alpha Theta: Founded in 1921, Phi Alpha Theta is the national honor society in history, whose mission is to promote the study of history through the encouragement of research, good teaching, publication and the exchange of learning and ideas among historians.
+Alpha Sigma Lambda: The national honor society devoted to the advancement of scholarship and to the recognition of non-traditional students continuing their higher education.
+Membership is based on the top 10% of non-traditional students who have taken at least 30 credits at Gonzaga University.

+Alpha Sigma Nu: The national Jesuit honor society for third year and fourth year men and women students of outstanding academic achievement, service, and loyalty to the ideals of Jesuit education.

+Beta Alpha Psi: The national honorary and professional accounting fraternity for third year and fourth year accounting majors of outstanding academic achievement.

+Membership is open to students with at least a 3.00 GPA in accounting courses and their cumulative GPA.

+Beta Gamma Sigma: The national business honor society.
+Membership is for the top 7% of the third year class, the top 10% of the fourth year class, and the top 20% of the Master of Business Administration class.

+Eta Sigma Phi: Established in 1914, Eta Sigma Phi is the National Classics Honorary Society.
+The Theta Xi Chapter of Gonzaga University was founded in April, 2007.
+The purposes of Eta Sigma Phi are to develop and promote interest in classical study among the students of colleges and universities, to promote closer fraternal relationship among students who are interested in classical study, and to stimulate interest in classical study and in the history, art, and literature of ancient Greece and Rome.
+182 chapters of Eta Sigma Phi are located throughout the United States.
+Members have each completed at least one semester of Latin or Greek language.

+Kappa Delta Pi: The national education honor society where membership is limited to third year and fourth year students enrolled in one of the phases of the education program of the School of Education, and is based on academic and professional abilities.

+Lambda Pi Eta: The national communication honor society for outstanding students in any of the communication arts.
+Membership in lota Rho, our local chapter, is limited to third and fourth year students who have achieved high academic achievement, leadership, and service, with a demonstrated commitment to the discipline of communication.

+Multi-Cultural Honor Society: The purpose of the MultiCultural Honor Society (MCHS) is to honor Gonzaga students of multicultural backgrounds who distinguish themselves in scholarship, leadership, and service in their intellectual, civic, social, professional, and career development pursuits.
+The MCHS acknowledges, awards, and inspires a select group of students who distinguish themselves with respect to these principles both in the Gonzaga community and outside of it.
+The mission of the MCHS is to understand, appreciate, and promote the ideals of a well-rounded education by fosterina scholastic achievements. leadership involvement, and service to others.
+The organization was established on Gonzaga's campus in November of 2008.

+Omicron Delta Epsilon: This organization is the international honor society in economics.

+Phi Alpha Theta: Founded in 1921, Phi Alpha Theta is the national honor society in history, whose mission is to promote the study of history through the encouragement of research, good teaching, publication and the exchange of learning and ideas among historians.
 Since the foundation of the Xi-Gamma Chapter of Phi Alpha Theta at Gonzaga University, dozens of Gonzaga's top students in history have joined the 275,000 members in 820 active chapters across the U.S.